d0ugr/tinyapp/README.md

 ### **Dependencies**

-- Node.js
+TinyApp requires [Node.js](https://nodejs.org) and the following NPM packages are used:

-- Express
+- express
-- EJS
+- ejs
 - method-override
 - body-parser
 - cookie-session